gdjohnson/TK19/concepts/strategic interaction in fiction.md

 > Mrs. Dashwood's belief in Willoughby is based largely on his manner and appearance: "Has not his behaviour to Marianne and to all of us, for at least the last fortnight, declared that he loved and considered her as his future wife?"

 When an overactive imagination and sophomoric overconfidence combine, we see characters like Emma Woodhouse or Marianne Dashwood making inappropriately sized inferential/abductive leaps from their observed information.
 Thus, when Colonel Brandon in S&S tells a story of a woman of whom Marianne reminds him, Elinor (Austen's ideal strategist) "connect[s] his emotion with the tender recollection of past regard," but does not attempt—since she has no evidence to base it on—any further speculation as to in what way he tenderly regards this woman, or the specifics of their history.
 It is enough, for her, to have firm reasons for believing only that the regard is tender, and their history meaningful.
 Marianne, meanwhile, "would not have done so little," [[Jane Austen|Austen]] writes—"The whole story would have been speedily formed under her active imagination."
-This is a species of epistemic humility that we might call abductive humility, perhaps somewhat related to Sarah Perry's concept of "[[indexical]] geniuses," who refuse to speculate into generalizations.
+This is a species of epistemic humility that we might call abductive humility, perhaps somewhat related to [[Sarah Perry]]'s concept of "[[indexicality|indexical]] geniuses," who refuse to speculate into generalizations.
 (We might say Elinor is in a Goldilocks zone of abductive ambition, whereas Marianne is too hot and Sarah's indexical geniuses are too cold.)

 After Marianne has her predictions repeatedly upset, she vows that, henceforth, her "feelings shall be governed and [her] temper improved."